-A week later it was delivered directly to the customers house in several large pieces strapped together and included:
+A week later it was delivered directly to the customer's house in several large pieces strapped together and included:

 I had estimated the job would take me around 2-3 hours.

-The customer wanted the shed for their bikes, so it was important to make sure the window was near the fence for security reasons.
+The customer wanted the shed to store bikes, so it was important to make sure the window was near the fence for security reasons.
 The great thing about Forest sheds is their flexibility.
 The sides are interchangeable and the door can open left or right depending on where you locate the door hinges.
 In this case I made sure the hinges were on the left hand side of the door, so that it opened against the fence to create as much access room as possible.

 Once the door was secure I placed the front panel against the floor and raised it up.
 It sat nicely on top of the floor in a ridge.
 I then did the same with the side panel.
 Now I should say at this point, having two people makes this bit a lot easier.
 Anything bigger than a 6x4 and I would have needed someone to hold the sides as I screwed them together.

-On this shed a wooden baton goes across the top from the front to the back section.
+On this particular shed a wooden baton goes across the top from the front to the back section.
 The two roof pieces sit on this wooden bar and fit into the side ridges and overhand each side of the shed to create a roof apex.
 I then screwed them in place making sure each side was equal front and back and side to side.

-Having left the felt out in the sun it had lost its creases and become flexible.
-I cut the roof felt in half and carried one section over to the roof and laid it down flat so it over hung over both ends equally, I then tacked it down as instructed.
+Having left the roof felt out in the sun it had lost its creases and become flexible.
+I cut the felt in half and carried one section over to the roof and laid it flat so it over hung over both ends equally, I then tacked it down as instructed.
 Having step ladders is the only way you can do this effectively.

-On this size shed, the roof felt went over onto both sides of the apex roof.
+On this size of shed, the roof felt went over onto both sides of the apex roof.
 This meant that when I put on the second piece they overlapped each other at the apex by several inches.
-Again I secured the second roof felt with the roofing nails provided along the sides and top where they overlapped.
+Again I secured the second piece of roof felt with the roofing nails provided along the sides and top where they overlapped.

 To finish the roof off, several pieces of cut batten wood are provided for the front and back to hide the roof felt edge and create a strip of wood to frame the apex roof.
 Once these are nailed down all I had to to was cut the felt.
 This is not a easy unless you have a very sharp knife as roof felt is very thick and the tar can quickly blunt the sharpest of knives.

-After three hours now it was time for a cup of tea and to pack up before the rain came.
+After three hours it was now time for a cup of tea and to pack up before the rain came.